← Spendex 40

 developed in the early 1980s by Philips Usfa in Eindhoven

 (Netherlands) for the Dutch Armed Forces as part the

 tactical digital integrated communications network.

 It is known by the Dutch Army as Digitaal Beveiligd Telefoontoestel

 (Digital Secure Phone) TA-5912 or DBT.

 It is also known by its Usfa designator UA-8246

 The phone is housed in a ruggedized military-grade

-die-cast aluminium case.
+die-cast aluminium enclosure.
 All controls are at the top surface.

-It has a 16-button key-pad with a red LED-display directly
+It has a 16-button key-pad with an 8-character red LED-display directly

 At the top-right are the two terminals for connection to a 2-wire